 Final decision30 July 2018

-We have updated the performance indicators and compliance obligations set out in the reporting guideline and have also made a number of administrative changes.
+We updated the performance indicators and compliance obligations set out in the reporting guideline and also made a number of administrative changes.

 Disconnection as a measure of last resort

 Our payment difficulty framework is designed to give energy customers an entitlement to assistance from their retailer to help them pay their energy bills and avoid getting into debt.
 The framework also supports customers with repaying debt, lowering energy costs and ensuring disconnection is only ever a last resort.

 The changes came into effect on 1 January 2019

 The requirements of the revised reporting guideline took effect on 1 January 2019.
 This means that energy retailers need to provide the new information to us from that date.